BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-III/codex-WP-S-III-cluster.md

 # Constitutional Progression

-Codex WP-I established **Extent** as the spatial scope of the World.
+Codex WP-S-I established **Extent** as the spatial scope of the World.

-Codex WP-II established **Region** as a large-scale property recognized within that scope.
+Codex WP-S-II established **Region** as a large-scale property recognized within that scope.

-Codex WP-III continues constitutional discovery by recognizing **Cluster** as another objective spatial property already existing within the World.
+Codex WP-S-III continues constitutional discovery by recognizing **Cluster** as another objective spatial property already existing within the World.

 Neither discovery nor codification creates a Cluster.
 They merely recognize its existence.